felangel/cube/packages/cubit_test/README.md

 `act` is an optional callback which will be invoked with the `cubit` under test and should be used to interact with the `cubit`.

 `skip` is an optional `int` which can be used to skip any number of states.
-The default value is 1 which skips the `initialState` of the cubit. `skip` can be overridden to include the `initialState` by setting skip to 0.
+The default value is 0.

 `wait` is an optional `Duration` which can be used to wait for async operations within the `cubit` under test such as `debounceTime`.